TorchUQ/torchuq/docs/overview.md

-# Basics
+# Overview

-This page contains the basic design philosophy and usage of TorchUQ.
+This page contains an overview of the design philosophy and usage of TorchUQ.

-The core of TorchUQ consists of the following three components: prediction types, evaluation, and transformation.
+The core of TorchUQ consists of the following three components: prediction types, evaluation metrics, and transformations.

 ## 1. Prediction types